Home equity calculator

 Common questions

-Enter your current property value and outstanding loan balance into the home equity calculator above.
-The equity calculation runs instantly across 80%, 90%, and 95% LVR.
-If you are unsure of your property's current value, use a conservative estimate or contact Buyvest for a current market assessment.
+Enter your property value and outstanding loan balance into the home equity calculator above.
+It shows your usable equity at 80%, 90%, and 95% LVR instantly.
+If you are unsure of your property value, check recent comparable sales in your suburb or request a free appraisal from a local agent.
+For lending purposes, contact Buyvest for a more accurate assessment.

 Yes.
-The equity calculation works the same way — enter the current value and outstanding loan balance and the calculation runs as normal.
-Note that lenders may apply different LVR caps for investment properties, so confirm the applicable LVR with your lender before using the figures for final planning.
+The equity calculation works the same way for investment properties.
+Enter the property value and outstanding loan balance.
+Note that some lenders cap investment property LVR at 80% or 90% (not 95%), and LMI rates may be slightly higher for investment loans.
+Confirm the applicable LVR with your lender or contact Buyvest for guidance.

 Ready to use your equity?

-Speak with the Buyvest team for a personalised assessment of your borrowing position and property strategy.
+Speak with the Buyvest team for a personalised assessment of your equity position, LMI options, and borrowing strategy across 35+ lenders. $0 cost.

 Book a free consultation